cartwrightian/cfnassist/README.md

 it does this by scanning the stacks associated with the current VPC for that logical ID.
 Also note the tool automatically injects the correct VPC and env (i.e. dev, UAT, Prod, etc).

-This will apply all the cfn scripts found in the infrastructure dir in order, the cloud formation stacks created will include the project and env in their name as well as the filename.
+So the example above will apply all the cfn scripts found in the infrastructure dir in order, the cloud formation stacks created will include the project and env in their name as well as the filename.
 There are also tagged with the project and env (and build number if present, more on that below....)

 *Results*